Talks between UAW and GM take 'turn for the worse': union official

-DETROIT (Reuters) - Talks for a new four-year labor contract between General Motors Co (GM.N) and its striking workers cooled after the United Auto Workers rejected the largest U.S. automaker’s latest offer on Sunday.
+DETROIT (Reuters) - Talks for a new four-year labor contract between General Motors Co (GM.N) and its striking workers took a “turn for the worse” on Sunday after the United Auto Workers rejected the largest U.S. automaker’s latest offer but the two sides were still talking.

 GM made an offer to the union that basically repeated one the UAW had previously rejected, Terry Dittes, the UAW vice president in charge of the GM department, said in a letter to members.
 The union provided a copy of the letter to Reuters.